ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 Driven by two factors: the kinds of changes I expect to see, and the categories of norms/privilege.

+"male"

 "white" means non-Hispanic white

 "college-educated" means with a bachelors degree or graduate/professional degree

 "married" refers only to different-sex married couples; the Census Bureau recodes same-sex married couples to unmarried partners.

+median rent and median income

-simple average of medians;
+Where I combine tracts, I take a simple average of medians.

-[FOOTNOTE] More sophisticated approaches, such as weighted averages. will do better with medians later!
+[FOOTNOTE] I will improve this later using more sophisticated approaches, such as weighted averages.
+I do not yet show median data for counties.

 ## Modeling strategies